There are many things to love about this spinach recipe.

 It is not required, though I think it’s delicious and so do our kids.
 If you feel weird about cooking with wine for kids, or you already drank all the wine, you don’t need it.
 Use water, use lemon juice or use 1/2 cup of chicken stock.
 The garlic powder and olive oil, however, are not negotiable.
 Do not make this without them.
 (And if you do, do not mention my name.)

 Do give it a try though.
 In 10 minutes, you’ll have a great little side dish you can make once a week.
 Believe me.
-I’ve fed it to three kids many times.
-And two of them liked it.
+I’ve fed it to four kids many times.

 - 3 tablespoons olive oil